sethvan/ICBS_Front_End/README.md

 This is my first MERN stack site of my own and first REACT app.
 Since it was in part an opportunity for learning
 I used both class and function components.
 As well I used React Router 5 (it was what I learned with) and Redux.

-Redux I used to authenticate admin and to limit unnecessary HTTP requests (specifically for the entirety of the
+Redux I used to authenticate admin and to limit unnecessary HTTP requests (specifically when for the entirety of the
-MongoDB collections) from the back end.
+MongoDB collections at a time) from the back end.
 Kind of overkill maybe but it irked me on the user side to see it being
 done in different places multiple times when I could just use Redux to limit it, plus it was a learning opportunity.